Spin dynamics of antiferromagnetically coupled bilayers - the case of Cr_2TeO_6: Introduction

 The present systems are somewhat peculiar.
 The inter-bilayer coupling $J$ is AF and strong.
 The intra-bilayer coupling $j$ is small and can be either F or AF.
-If we put $j=0$, then the system consists of non-interacting quantum spin $S=3/2$ dimers and the ground state consists of a product of dimer singlet states and there is no long range order (LRO).
+If we put $j=0$, then the system consists of non-interacting quantum spin spin-3/2 dimers and the ground state consists of a product of dimer singlet states and there is no long range order (LRO).
 If on the other hand, $J=0$, the system consists of non-interacting bilayers.
 When $j$ is AF, the system is similar to the cuprates~\cite{mahanti91} described above but the QSF reduces $M_s$ by only 13\% because $S=3/2$.
 When $j$ is F, there is no QSF reduction of $M_s$.
 An important question is how $J$ and $j$ interfere with each other.
-To study this interesting problem we have calculated the magnetic excitations and QSF for the interacting Quantum Spin dimer problem using a Heisenberg quantum Hamiltonian.
+To study this interesting problem we have calculated the magnetic excitations and QSF for the interacting quantum spin dimer problem using a Heisenberg quantum Hamiltonian.

-We investigate the difference in magnon dispersion and QSF between Cr$_2$XO$_6$ (X=Mo,W) and Cr$_2$TeO$_6$ at zero temperature using a two parameter $(J,j)$ spin 3/2 quantum Heisenberg Hamiltonian.
-Our calculations use the well known Dyson~\cite{dyson1,dyson2} and Maleev~\cite{maleev1,maleev2} representation which facilitates the calculations significantly compared to the Holstein-Primakov representation~\cite{HP}.
-The paper is organized as follows: we define the Hamiltonian in Section~\ref{sec:model} and discuss the formalism using non-linear spin-wave theory~\cite{majumdar12, majumdar10} along with results for the AF-AF bilayers (Section~\ref{sec:modelA}) and F-AF bilayers (Section~\ref{sec:modelB}).
-In Section~\ref{sec:results} we present the results for the magnon dispersion and sublattice magnetization and in Section~\ref{sec:comparison} the basic differences between the ground state properties when the inter-bilayer coupling is turned on between the two different types of long range ordered bilayers are discussed.
+In the current article we discuss the low temperature magnetic properties and the role of QSF in Cr$_2$TeO$_6$ systems using a three parameter $(J,j,j^\prime)$ spin-3/2 quantum Heisenberg Hamiltonian.
+Here $j^\prime$ is the next nearest neighbor (NNN) intra-bilayer exchange coupling which is weakly ferromagnetic.
+Specifically, we obtain the magnon energy dispersion, sublattice magnetization, longitudinal spin-spin correlation function, and its powder-averaged intensity.
+In a forthcoming paper we will discuss the spin dynamics of Cr$_2$WO$_6$ and Cr$_2$MoO$_6$ systems, where the intra-bilayer coupling is ferromagnetic and inter-bilayer coupling is antiferromagnetic.
+The paper is organized as follows: we define the spin Hamiltonian in Section~\ref{sec:model} and discuss the formalism using linear spin-wave theory~\cite{majumdar10, majumdar12} for the AF-AF bilayers (Section~\ref{sec:model}).
+In Section~\ref{sec:results} we present the results for the magnon dispersion, sublattice magnetization, two-magnon density of states, longitudinal spin-spin correlation function, and its powder-average.
 We conclude our paper with a brief conclusion in Section~\ref{sec:conclusions}.